AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Appendix Analytical Details

-In Figure \ref{fig:empirical_tradeoff}, the empirical results that demonstrate the existence of an optimal point between high $H(R)$ and low $I(R;Z)$ are shown.
+In Figure \ref{fig:dim_mutual_info_datasets}, the empirical results that demonstrate the existence of an optimal point between high $H(R)$ and low $I(R;Z)$ are shown.
 In part a), the plots were generated by training on each respective dataset with manually chosen $\alpha$ parameters within the \texttt{AdaDim} framework.
-In this case, manual means that the adaptive $\alpha$ computation does not happen and a specific value from 0 to 1 is kept constant across the entire training time.
+In this case, manual means that the adaptive $\alpha$ computation does not happen and a specific value from 0 to 1 is kept constant across the entire training time with $\gamma$ set to 0.
 These $\alpha$ values are $\alpha = [0,0.2,0.4,0.5,0.6,0.8,1.0]$.
 The plot in part b) of Figure \ref{fig:intro} was generated in a similar manner, with the exception of the size of the increments of $\alpha$ is reduced to 0.05.
-In part b), 10 SimCLR models and 10 VICReg models are generated using randomly chosen hyperparameters.
-The same plot is created using these randomly chosen parameters to train the models of interest.
-These parameters are shown in Table \ref{tab:gen_parameters}.

 More plots are provided for more datasets in part c) of Figure \ref{fig:dim_mutual_info_datasets}.
-Note that potentially more models need to be generated in order for the trade-off trend to be more salient for specific datasets.
-However, for many of these datasets, such as TinyImageNet, OrganSMNIST, and Cifar-10, these trends are very clear.
+Note that potentially more models need to be generated in order for the balance trend to be more salient for specific datasets.
+However, for many of these datasets, such as TinyImageNet, OrganSMNIST, and Cifar-10, these trends of a performance balance between $H(R)$ and $I(R;Z)$ are clear.

 One surprising observation from these results is that they contradict the a variety of recent works \cite{agrawal2022alpha,thilak2023lidar,garrido2022duality}.
 In these papers, the authors try to argue that some measure of dimensionality can be used as an unsupervised surrogate of representational quality.
 In other words, higher dimensionality should correspond to the better performing model on potentially any downstream task.
 However, our work suggests that both dimensionality and $I(R;Z)$ should be considered for an unsupervised assessment of model quality.
 However, our result is not surprising when we consider how these works justify their conclusions.
 For example, \cite{garrido2023rankme} based their rank estimates off of pre-trained ImageNet models.
 However, in practice, this assumption may not hold and certain domains such as medicine may benefit more from an in distribution pre-training. \cite{thilak2023lidar} showed a wide range of coefficient correlation values (0.2 - 0.8) between different dimensionality based metrics and performance values derived from various sources.
 This suggests that in some settings dimensionality is a good surrogate for performance while in others $I(R;Z)$ needs to be considered.
 This corresponds to the dynamics discussed in this paper, where the best performing model is often not the one with the highest dimensionality.
 It is the one that reaches a suitable intermediate point between dimensionality and $I(R;Z).$ Our work suggests that future unsupervised estimators of representational quality should have some mechanism to detect this optimal balance between the two terms of interest.